biaslab/ForneyLab.jl/doc/src/graphical_model.rst

 .. seealso::
     **Demo:** `Basics <https://github.com/spsbrats/ForneyLab.jl/blob/master/demo/01_basics.ipynb>`_

 Building the graphical model amounts to adding nodes and edges to a :class:`FactorGraph`.
 This chapter introduces the main types and functions that are involved in setting up the graphical model.
-For some examples, have a look at the following demos: ``random_walk``, ``simple_kalman``.

 The ``FactorGraph`` type
 ========================